Nurse: Petra Look, R.N.

 Please call if you have any questions regarding this matter.

-If immunizations become due during the school year for your child, we will notify you in writing with the specific vaccine due, and the date that documentation is required in the clinic; we typically give you 1-2 weeks before your child will be excluded from returning to school until the vaccine is received.
-For 6th grade students who will be entering the 7th grade, there are three specific vaccines that are due that your child may or may not have received yet: Meningococcal, Tdap (must have been within the last 5 years), and a second dose of Varicella.
+If immunizations become due during the school year for your child, we will notify you in writing with the specific vaccine due, and the date that documentation is required in the clinic; we typically give you 2 weeks before your child will be excluded from returning to school until the vaccine is received.
+For 6th grade students who will be entering the 7th grade, there are two specific vaccines that are due that your child may or may not have received yet: Meningococcal, and Tdap (must have been within the last 5 years).
 We will send documentation home, as well as emails, etc. towards the end of the year as reminders to ensure we have this documentation in place prior to the beginning of the next school year.